Turning Kids Into Disciples

 The more closely such a school clings to Steiner’s occult doctrines, the more radical it is likely to be.
 Steiner’s teachings are extreme: They are far outside both the secular and the religious mainstream.
 This radicalism often goes unremarked because so few people are acquainted with the tenets of Anthroposophy, the offbeat Waldorf religion.
 But many average citizens have heard of Theosophy, the mystical belief system from which Steiner drew most of his ideas.
 [See "Basics".]
 If a parent were to approach a school only to learn that it is closely linked to Theosophy, s/he might well decide to look for a less far-out academy; but learning that a school is tied, in some vague fashion, to Anthroposophy, the same parent might not immediately become alarmed.

-Other factors pushing Waldorf schools toward an essentially conservative stance (or at least the appearance of such) include the need to gain acceptance in their communities; the need to attract students, preferably from well-off families who can afford the schools’ tuition; and the need not to offend the political beliefs of many such families.
-Furthermore, as the headmaster of the Waldorf school I attended said, Waldorf schools are private institutions, made possible by a free-market system.
-The schools naturally support such a system — they want to preserve it (although some nowadays also push for taxpayer support).
+Other factors pushing Waldorf schools toward a more or less conservative stance include the need to gain acceptance in their communities; the need to attract students, preferably from well-off families who can afford the schools’ tuition; and the need to placate the local powers-that-be.
+Furthermore, as the headmaster of the Waldorf school I attended said, Waldorf schools are generally private institutions, made possible by a free-market system.
+The schools naturally support such a system — they want to preserve it.
+They are, in this sense, conservative.

 One minor but nevertheless interesting reflection of Waldorfs’ conservatism is the stance many take vis-à-vis youth culture and bohemianism, in whatever forms these take.
 I attended a Waldorf school from 1951 until 1964.
 The “avant-garde” in those years was embodied by the Beat Generation — the generation before mine, whose cultural center was Greenwich Village, in New York City.
 Their music was jazz and folk; their poetry (generally) consisted of unrhymed declamations on the hollowness and corruption of modern American society; they hit the road; they cruised and grooved; they sought freedom and meaning and transcendence.
 Berets, Vandykes, bongos, free love, booze, weed.
 "Cool," "crazy, "don't bug me, man," "square."
 Beatniks.

 Although Anthroposophists generally agree that American society is hollow and corrupt, they rarely embrace radical countercultural movements.
-My teachers used the Beats as object lessons in the danger of straying from the warm shelter provided by Waldorf.
-They referred to the Beats often, and always in negative terms: people who were beaten, who were unfocused, lost.
+My teachers disparaged the Beats, warning us through the Beats' example not to stray from our warm Waldorf nest.
+The Beats, they said, were lost youth, young people who beaten, unfocused, forlorn.
 There was a trace of truth in this.
 “Beatniks” did think of themselves as being “beaten” by mainstream society.
 But (contrary to what my teachers said) most Beats also considered their own, cool culture to be vibrant and alive, an antidote to inauthenticity.
 Beat: as in the beat of the drum, the beat of the heart.
 Beat, as in Be-At: be present, be alive, BE!
 Chillin' on Charlie Parker, diggin' Miles and Ginsberg and Kerouac, wowin’ on Picasso and Pollock...

 All in all, Waldorf tried to alienate us from the contemporary, real world as much as possible.
 If they could have, our teachers would have kept us at the school 24/7, I'm sure.
 But because our Waldorf was a day school, complete immersion in soft-soap Anthroposophy was impossible, so our brainwashing was (in most cases) incomplete.
 But I can attest that for me and others, it took many years after graduation to find our footing in the real world.
 And I can attest that for some graduates, Waldorf’s anti-real-world effects are lifelong.